Covid-19

 Can build long-term immunity over time

-Adds an extra layer of protection to help boost the immune system's response to COVID-19.14
+May provide protection by helping to boost the immune system's response to the virus that causes COVID-19.13

-Molecule designed to mimic or augment the natural immune response
+Molecule designed to help protect by mimicking or enhancing the natural immune response

 Targets specific viral proteins, inhibiting binding to host cells